Critics of alcohol ads often argue that it’s normalizing alcohol drinking. So what’s wrong with normalizing drinking?

 What’s the alternative to normalizing alcohol?

-Temperance writers and prohibitionists have shown us the alternative to normalization.
+Temperance writers have shown us the alternative to normalization.
 It’s to portray drinking as these.

 Today’s Temperance Movement